theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-advanced.md

 | JPY | 100	|1.00|
 | KRW | 10000	|100.00|

-When extracting currencies with no decimals, the amount stored in SAP is returned e.g., 100 JPY are extracted as 1.00.
+- When extracting currencies with no decimals, the amount stored in SAP is returned, e.g., 100 JPY are extracted as 1.00.
 To correct the decimal placement of the extracted data, activate *Adjust Currency Decimals*.
-If *Adjust Currency Decimals* is active, currencies without decimals are multiplied by a factor that balances out the decimals.
+- If *Adjust Currency Decimals* is active, currencies without decimals are multiplied by a factor that balances out the decimals.
-*Adjust Currency Decimals* also requires that the corresponding CURRENCY field is included in the extracted object.
+- *Adjust Currency Decimals* requires that the corresponding CURRENCY field is included in the extracted object.

 {: .box-note }